 - Help the community get ready for disasters (large and small) *

 - Teach people about individual and family preparedness

 - Build community resilience through continuity of operations planning (COOP)

 * Request a preparedness or business continuity presentation below.

 - Manage the Emergency Operations Center

-- Managing information: Finding and telling everybody what is happening
+- Manage information: Find and tell everyone what is happening

-- Managing resources: Getting the right stuff to the right place at the right time
+- Manage resources: Getting the right stuff to the right place at the right time

 - Facilitate Disaster Recovery for:

 - People affected by disaster